 7. Brooks Ghost 15

-Like the Brooks Launch 6, the Brooks 11 also comes with a BioMogo DNA, which helps with extra support in the heel and forefoot.
+Like the Brooks Launch 6, the Ghost 12 also comes with a BioMogo DNA, which helps with extra support in the heel and forefoot.
 This technology gives you nearly 30 percent extra cushioning.
 DNA Loft foam in the midsole also adds cushioning without extra weight.

 The midsole cushioning keeps your feet from getting sore, which is a great way to keep you running as a beginner.